You can apply for a school clothing grant once per child in any financial year i.e. between 1 April and 31 March.

 You can only apply for children attending school or about to enter Primary 1.
 If you are an eligible student who receives an Education Maintenance Allowance you can apply for a school clothing grant for yourself.

-You can download the application form for a school clothing grant below:
+You can apply for a school clothing grant online:

-For more information, please contact us or see the frequently asked questions below.
+For more information, please see the frequently asked questions below.

 Frequently asked questions

-When applying for a footwear and clothing grant you will need to show proof of benefit received as stated in the application form.
+When applying for the clothing grant you will need to show proof of benefit received as stated in the application.

 Would you like to give feedback about the website?